GaloisInc/saw-training/Salsa20.rst

 .. index:: compositional verification

-:ref:`swap-example` demonstrates verification and maintenance for a small standalone function.
+:ref:`pop-example` demonstrates verification and maintenance for a small standalone function.
 Most interesting programs are not just single functions, however.
 Good software engineering practice entails splitting programs into smaller functions, each of which can be